 The digital marketing world has taken the world by storm.
 Content marketing is a very important aspect of digital marketing.
 With content marketing comes a commitment to quality and constant optimization.
-Hence, this is where a thorough content audit comes into play.
+And optimization regularly for better rankings, you must know how to do a content audit.

 You’re probably wondering what a content audit is.
 It is the first step to making your content better.
-A content audit, by definition, is analyzing and cataloguing data to optimize performance.
+A content audit, by definition, is analyzing and cataloging data to optimize performance.

-This can also improve your rankings, hence, lead to increased conversions.
+This can also improve your rankings, hence, leading to increased conversions.

 - Repurposing content can save you precious time.
 With the help of a content audit, you will be able to track repurposed content and also update old content with ease.